jsjoeio/joeprevite.com/src/data/posts/2021-10-10-make-windows-like-macos.md

 ---
-slug: "windows-like-macos"
-date: "2021-10-10"
-title: "Make Windows Like macOS"
+title: Make Windows Like macOS
-description: "A guide to walk you through setting up keyboard shortcuts and applications to feel similar on Windows as they do on macOS."
+description: A guide to walk you through setting up keyboard shortcuts and applications to feel similar on Windows as they do on macOS.
+slug: windows-like-macos
-tagline: "Switching between operating systems with ease"
+tagline: Switching between operating systems with ease
+date: 2021-10-10
 published: true
-tags: ["Miscellaneous"]
+tags:
+  - Miscellaneous
 ---

 I've been using macOS as my main driver for the past 10 years or so.
 Last month, I bought a PC.